privacybydesign/irma-documentation/yivi-docs/docs/getting-started.md

 ## Perform browser IRMA session

-(Re)start your `irma server`, configuring it such that it statically hosts the `yivi-frontend` example webpage we just built:
+(Re)start your `irma server`, configuring it such that it statically hosts the `yivi-frontend` example webpage we just built with the commands below.
+Change `~` to the actual folder you have downloaded `yivi-frontend-packages` to.
 <Tabs groupId="installation">
   <TabItem value="binary" label="Binary" default>
     ```shell